aws/universal-test-runner/README.md

 run-tests ./my-customer-adapter.js
 ```

-If codeaws-test-runner doesn't suit your needs exactly, you can use it as an
+If universal-test-runner doesn't suit your needs exactly, you can use it as an
 example of how to write your own Test Execution Protocol-aware runner.
 See
 the [Test Execution Protocol](./protocol/README.md) docs for more info.